 The June 1, 2026 cruise on the Queen Victoria departs from Civitavecchia (Rome), Italy.
-On this 14 Night Italy & The Adriatic (Rome To Barcelona) sailing, the ship will visit a total of 12 different cruise port destinations, including its departure port.
+On this 14 Night Italy & The Adriatic (Rome To Barcelona) sailing, the ship will visit a total of 12 cruise port destinations, including its departure port.
 The Queen Victoria sets sail on Monday, Jun 1st and returns on Monday, Jun 15th.

 Use the buttons below to toggle between cabin types.